2015: The Year Of The Breach; Close To 200 Million Personal Records Exposed

 Seven Top Breaches

 10Fold, a San Francisco, Calif.-based B2B technology public relations firm, reviewed the ITRC data breach report and some additional information.
-10Fold analyzed 720 data breaches and compiled a review of what it considers the top seven breaches.
+10Fold analyzed 720 data breaches and compiled a review of the top seven breaches.

 The top seven breaches compromised more than 5 million records.
 Following is a summary of these seven.